niemopen/niem-naming-design-rules/ndr6src.md

 NIEM's policy of easy model extension supports easy reuse of community data models.
 Because a community model does not need to be complete for the union of all needs, the community may focus its effort on the common needs, where the effort of agreement has the highest value.
 Data definitions that are not common, that are needed only for a particular message appear only as extensions in that message type, and need be learned only by the message developers who implement it.
 Model extensions are further described in [section 3.7](#37-model-extensions).

 Data model reuse is especially useful in a large enterprise.
 Its value grows with the number of developer teams, and with the degree of commonality in the shared data.
-NIEM was originally designed for data sharing among federal, state, and local governments – where commonality and number of developer teams is large indeed.
+NIEM was originally designed for data sharing among federal, state, and local governments - where commonality and number of developer teams is large indeed.

 ## 3.3 Reuse of open standards

 NIEM is built on a foundation of open standards, primarily:

-* XML and XSD – message serialization and validation; also a modeling formalism
+* XML and XSD - message serialization and validation; also a modeling formalism
-* JSON and JSON-LD – message serialization and linked data
+* JSON and JSON-LD - message serialization and linked data
 * JSON Schema - message validation
-* RDF, RDFS, and OWL – formal semantics
+* RDF, RDFS, and OWL - formal semantics
-* ISO 11179 – conventions for data element names and documentation
+* ISO 11179 - conventions for data element names and documentation

 One of NIEM's principles is to reuse well-known information technology standards when these are supported by free and open-source software.
 NIEM avoids reuse of standards that effectively depend on proprietary software.
 When the NIEMOpen project defines a standard of its own, it also provides free and open-source software to support it.

 ## 3.4 The NIEM metamodel

 A data model in NIEM is either a [message model](#def), defining the information content of a [message type](#def), or a [reuse model](#def), making the agreed definitions of a community available for reuse.
 The information required for those purposes can itself be modeled.
 The model of that information is the *NIEM metamodel* -- an abstract model for NIEM data models.
-The metamodel is expressed in UML, and is described in detail in [section 4]().
+The metamodel is expressed in UML, and is described in detail in [section 4](#4-data-models-in-niem).
 At a high level, the major components of the metamodel are properties, classes, datatypes, namespaces, and models.
-[Figure 3-7](#fig3-7) provides an lllustration.
+[Figure 3-7](#fig3-7) provides an illustration.

 <figure>
   <a name="fig3-2"/></a>